-- 1. Demolition work means demolishing parts of a building, such as the foundation, foundation piles, walls, posts, roof trusses, bases, diagonal framing, floor covers, roof plates or horizontal framing, which support the weight of the building or its live load, snow, wind pressure, earth pressure or hydraulic pressure, or earthquake or other vibration or impact. - 2.
+- 1. Demolition work means demolishing parts of a building, such as the foundation, foundation piles, walls, posts, roof trusses, bases, diagonal framing, floor covers, roof plates or horizontal framing, which support the weight of the building or its live load, snow, wind pressure, earth pressure or hydraulic pressure, or earthquake or other vibration or impact - 2.
 Work for demolishing part of a building or constructing part of a new building or extension shall be subject to the regulation if the total floor area of the part concerned falls under the standard size.
 Reconstruction work shall be regarded as a combination of demolition and construction of a new building (or extension).

-(2) Construction materials to be regulated (As of the end of October 2005)
+(2) Construction materials to be regulated

+- Concrete

+- · Construction materials consisting of concrete and iron

+- Wood

-- Concrete - Construction materials consisting of concrete and iron - Wood\ - · Asphalt concrete - \ It is allowable to reduce (incinerate) wood if the construction site is more than 50 km away from the nearest recycling facility. - These materials account for about 80% of the total amount of construction waste (see Fig. II-24).
+- Asphalt concrete

+It is allowable to reduce (incinerate) wood if the construction site is more than 50 km away from the nearest recycling facility.

+• These materials account for about 80% of the total amount.

+of construction waste (see Fig. II-25).